Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 ![enter image description here](https://lh3.googleusercontent.com/68F2hIAa_tmkDwtwggDtLc26B8JPjMco0TBe-l3gq0Q9DPRl4CbZ57why7G-A0nw39mmltbCUvc)
 * IP addresses aren't technically part of a TCP packet, but they are always sent in tandem.
 * Port numbers tell us the end points of the connection.
 Here, 443 indicates that the user is connecting to a secure site via HTTPS, and 57880 indicates a private port on the user's end.
 * Sequence number is the number assigned to the first byte of data in the current message.
-Here, a sequence number of 200
+It tells us where in the overall data flow this packet belongs.
+* Acknowledgment number